nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/install-guide.md

         - `Kubernetes namespace` *(Optional)* - a namespace dedicated for this domain to be created in the next step
         - `Kubernetes storage class` *(Optional)* - a specific storage class to be used for persistent volumes created in this domain (typically should be left blank)
         - `Kubernetes ingress class` *(Optional)* - a ingress class supported by the ingress controller deployed for this domain (should be left blank if a single common controller supports all the domains)
-        - `External service domain` - a base URL for accessing all applications deployed in this domain (typically should contain the Codename and the URL of NMaaS itself, e.g. `testdom.nmaas.example.com`)
+        - `External service domain` - a base URL for accessing all applications deployed in this domain (typically should contain the Codename and the URL of nmaas itself, e.g. `testdom.nmaas.example.com`)
         - `DCN deployment type` - by default should be set to `Manual`
         - `DCN status` - by default should be set to `Configured`
         - `Customer networks` *(to be removed)* - list of network prefixes to which applications deployed in this domain should have access (thought this parameter is currently mandatory it is not used for any automated actions so any initial values can be provided)